 Upon completion of its assessment, DU issues a DU Underwriting Findings report.
-The DU Underwriting Findings report summarizes the overall risk assessment and whether the loan is eligible for delivery to Fannie Mae, and lists the steps necessary for the loan seller to complete the processing of the loan file.
+The DU Underwriting Findings report summarizes the overall risk assessment and whether the loan is eligible for delivery to Fannie Mae, and lists the steps necessary to complete the processing of the loan file.
 If the loan is ineligible for delivery to Fannie Mae, the report indicates specific reasons, such as a credit score below Fannie Mae's minimum requirements.
 This is typically the first report viewed by an underwriter or a loan officer after the loan case file has been underwritten with DU.

-DU also provides specific messages for each individual loan case file to assist loan sellers in processing and closing loans.
-These include a number of "potential red flag" messages designed to help the loan seller detect inconsistencies in the loan case file.
-Neither the presence nor absence of these messages alters the loan seller's responsibility to ensure accurate information in all areas of the loan process or otherwise comply with applicable law, including the Fair Credit Reporting Act.
+DU also provides specific messages for each individual loan case file to assist in processing and closing loans.
+These include a number of "potential red flag" messages designed to help detect inconsistencies in the loan case file.
+Neither the presence nor absence of these messages alters the responsibility of parties to ensure accurate information in all areas of the loan process or otherwise comply with applicable law, including the Fair Credit Reporting Act.

-When underwriting loan case files through DU, the loan seller remains responsible for employing prudent underwriting judgment in assessing whether a loan should be approved and delivered to Fannie Mae.
-The loan seller must confirm the accuracy and completeness of the borrower, property, and credit report information submitted to DU, making sure that it did not fail to submit any data that might have affected the DU recommendation.
-The loan seller must ensure the loan complies with all of the verification messages and approval conditions specified in the DU Underwriting Findings report; apply due diligence when reviewing the loan file documentation; and determine if there is any potentially derogatory or contradictory information that is not part of the data analyzed by DU.
-The loan seller must also take action when erroneous data in the credit report or contradictory or derogatory information in the loan file would justify additional investigation or would provide grounds for a decision that is different from the recommendation that DU delivered.
+When underwriting loan case files through DU, the loan originator/seller remains responsible for employing prudent underwriting judgment in assessing whether a loan should be approved and delivered to Fannie Mae.
+The loan originator/seller is responsible for the accuracy and completeness of the borrower, property, and credit report information submitted to DU, making sure that it did not fail to submit any data that might have affected the DU recommendation.
+The loan originator/seller is responsible for ensuring that the loan complies with all of the verification messages and approval conditions specified in the DU Underwriting Findings report; applying due diligence when reviewing the loan file documentation; and determining if there is any potentially derogatory or contradictory information that is not part of the data analyzed by DU.
+The loan originator/seller must also take action when erroneous data in the credit report or contradictory or derogatory information in the loan file would justify additional investigation or would provide grounds for a decision that is different from the recommendation that DU delivered.
+Loan sellers are ultimately responsible to Fannie Mae for the originator's underwriting judgment, use of DU and compliance with DU recommendations.